roflolilolmao/dotfiles/README.md

 ### Terminals Input

-Terminals handle input in a very technical debt fashion.
+Terminals handle input in a specialized way.
 Nvim in the Windows Terminal would not receive some inputs because of how all terminals work.
-For example, `<C-CR>` would be received as `<CR>`.
-After hours of research and experiment, I have found the following escape sequences that can be added in the terminal settings to send the input regardless of the standards:
+For example, `<C-CR>` would send `<CR>` to nvim.
+Adding the following escape sequences in the terminal settings to send the input regardless of the standards:

 | output | input |